WardLordRuby/elden_mod_loader_gui/README.md

 * Check if .ini file exists, if not create .ini
 * If directory valid match against .ini
 * If doesn't match write directory path to .ini
+* Write todo() code
+* Clean up rust split into orginized files
+* check if "common_dir" is valid when reading from ini